10 Best Websites for Selling Your Unwanted Stuff

 5miles is a fun and easy way to buy and sell items and services from your phone.
 Snap a photo, enter a short description and begin selling to thousands of potential buyers within seconds.
 5miles uses your phone’s GPS location to reach multiple buyers and sellers in your area.
 And making an offer is as quick and easy as sending a text message.
 It’s hard to overestimate the value of selling locally, since postage and shipping costs may eat into your profit.
 Plus, 5Miles helps you find a safe meeting point for the exchange of the merchandise.
 5Miles also helps local service providers promote their small businesses.
 Whether you’re a photographer, handyman, hair stylist, landscaper or more, 5miles has thousands of users searching for your skills.
 And check out these organizations that offer donation pick ups.

-The Best of the National Options:
+Best National Options:

 Use this app to sell unwanted items in your closet by uploading a picture and negotiating directly with buyers.
 Poshmark pays for the shipping and takes a small commission on everything you sell.
 It’s one of the easiest ways to clear your closet of extra clothes, shoes and accessories.

 Check out this option when you want to sell cell phones, tech, CDs, DVDs, games and books.
 Download this app and enter the details about the phone or computer you want to sell, or scan barcodes of old DVDs, CDs and games.
 The key here is that Decluttr will pay you directly.
 They’ll tell you how much they’ll pay for all of your items, send you a shipping label, and then pay you within one day from when they receive your old tech.
 Oh, and they also delete any personal data you may have forgotten to remove from your devices.
 Using Decluttr may pay you less than what you could get on eBay, but it’s perfect if you’re low on time and just want to get rid of stuff from your cluttered, dusty office.